-Located on the grounds of the University of British Columbia, the renowned Museum of Anthropology showcases cultures from around the world with a special emphasis on Pacific Northwest First Nations
+Located on the grounds of the University of British Columbia in Vancouver, Canada, the renowned Museum of Anthropology showcases cultures from around the world with a special emphasis on Pacific Northwest First Nations

 As you enter the Great Hall, you are greeted with a collection of First Nations sculptures.

 Displayed against a tall glass wall with views of the forests and mountains along the Salish Sea, the sculptures create an impressive welcome.
 The museum, which opened in 1976, was designed by Canadian architect Arthur Erickson to sit on a steep promontory.
 The design was inspired by the cedar post and beam construction found in traditional Northwest Coast First Nations villages.

 Information beside the above exhibit talked about how totem poles, both those preserved in museums and those allowed to remain on their original sites, have become central to debates about cultural heritage and the roles of museums and First Nations in their ownership, care, and display.
 In the 1950s several historical totem poles were purchased, removed from original village sites and relocated to museums in Victoria and Vancouver in order to protect the poles from vandalism and decay.